Manmath Chandra Mallik

-Manmath Chandra Mallik (1853–1922) or Manmatha Chandra Mallik, was a British barrister, writer and Liberal Party candidate.
+Manmath Chandra Mallik (1853–1922) or Manmatha Chandra Mallik, was a British Indian barrister, writer and Liberal Party candidate.

 Life

 Manmath Mallik was born in Calcutta, India, into a branch of the Basu Mallik family.
 He was the second son of Jaygopal Basu Mallik, and Krishabhabini Dasi Dutta.

-He was called to the bar in 1875.
+Having left India in 1871 for Christ's College, Cambridge, Manmath was called to the bar in 1875.